PubInv/krake/README.md

 # MockingKrake (Krake's Prototype)

 ## Components:
-- ESP32
+- ESP32 DevKit V1.
+For schematics of DevKit V1 and other information See: https://embedded-systems-design.github.io/overview-of-the-esp32-devkit-doit-v1/
-- DFplayer
+- DFplayer module.
+The DFPlayer Mini MP3 Player For Arduino is a small and low cost MP3 module.
+For example wiring diagrams of of DFPlayer module for stand alone and to Arduino UNO and other information See:  https://wiki.dfrobot.com/DFPlayer_Mini_SKU_DFR0299
 - SD card 16 GB
 - speaker 8 ohm
 - 5 lamps (emergency level ind)
 - 8 resistors
 - breadboard (solderless )
 - connecting wires
-- USB cable
+- USB cable.
+Type A (for connection to PC) to type B micro (to connection on ESP32 Devkit V1)

 :fast_forward:  `Newly added:
   -  3 lamps: